This content is archived because Status of Women Canada no longer exists. Please visit the Women and Gender Equality Canada.

 Short-term results flow logically from the activities and outputs.
 They represent the change brought about by the existence of goods and/or services created through the activities.
 For example, the provision of training results in increased understanding among participants.
 Short-term results normally represent changes in access, ability or awareness.
 Please include the results that you plan to achieve during the project.

 Medium-term results normally represent a change in practice or behaviour.
 They are the next logical step from the short-term results and link logically to the project’s objective.
-Please include the outcomes you expect to achieve BY the end of the project or shortly after.
+Please include the outcomes you expect to achieve by the end of the project or shortly thereafter.
 At a minimum, you should be able to report progress against medium-term results by project’s end.

 You will be required to report on your Planned Results, so only include the most important/relevant ones.
 It is recommended that you limit the number to a maximum of five (5).

 - An industry/sector plan to advance local women's opportunities for prosperity in non-traditional sectors has been developed.

 - Stakeholders can identify the challenges to women's prosperity in non-traditional sectors.